• Updated on Dec 2, 2025

 • Professional English-speaking trekking guide

-• Trek's allowance of guide
+• Trek's allowance of a guide

 • Tea house/lodge accommodation throughout the Trek